Clear Access to Your Meter

 Your outdoor natural gas and electric meters and equipment are designed to withstand winter weather conditions, but heavy or hard-packed snow and ice, icicles falling from your eaves or water dripping from your roof and freezing on your meter can present a safety hazard.
 To avoid problems, follow some basic meter protection tips:

 Meter Protection Tips:

 - Keep you meter clear of snow and ice.

-- Do not shovel snow up against your meter.
+- Use caution when using a shovel around your meter, do not shovel snow up against your meter.